Let’s read about the cultural Valencia tour itinerary or what to do in Valencia Spain, in 1 day.

 Department of Commerce and Supplies building on a beautiful square with markets, ancient-style buildings painted in glorious colors, and nouveau-styled art.

 One of the ancient market complexes is still running.
 Also known as Central Market famous for various shops.
 Find some unqiue speciality foods and markets here in Valencia.

 Most important landmark with modern style architecture.
 It is one of the 12 treasures of Spain.
 It is a cultural and leisure center with unique architecture.

-It opens 365 days of the year.
-It is located on a dry river bed of the Turia river and is surrounded by attractive pools of water.
-This complex houses an Opera house, Performing Arts Center, IMAX, Planetarium, Laserium, Walkways/Gardens, Science Museum, Open-air Aquarium, or Oceanographic Park.
+It opens 365 days a year.
+It is located on a dry river bed of the Turia River and is surrounded by attractive pools of water.
+This complex houses an Opera house, Performing Arts Center, IMAX, Planetarium, Laserium, Walkways/Gardens, Science Museum, Open-air Aquarium, and Oceanographic Park.